yukiyuqichen/His-Geo/README.md

 ## Usage ##

-### 1. Extractor: Extract toponyms and locations from historical texts
+### 1. Extractor: Extract toponyms and addresses from historical texts

 #### 1.1 Set a prompt